manymoments/manymoments.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

   <img src="/uploads/dr-world1.png" width="256" title="DR world 1">
 </p>

 In World 1, the adversary corrupts a set $V \subset Q$ of $f/2$ parties that do not include the designated sender.
 Let $U$ denote the remaining parties (not in $V$).
 All parties in $V$ run the designated protocol but suffer from omission failures: each $v \in V$ (i) omits the first $f/2$ messages sent to them from parties in $U$, and (ii) omits all messages it sends to and receives to and from parties in $V$.
 Suppose the non-faulty designated sender has input 0.
-So from the validity propoerty all non-faulty parties must output 0.
+So from the validity property all non-faulty parties must output 0.

 **World 2:**